 Cheap Flights to Lisbon

-Sign up for Scott’s Cheap Flights emails, and book your flight with Momondo when you’re notified of peak buying time and cheapest prices.
+Sign up for Scott’s Cheap Flights emails, and book your flight with Going when you’re notified of peak buying time and cheapest prices.
 By buying my flight within hours of the Scott’s Cheap Flights notification for Lisbon, I managed to get a roundtrip flight with United from San Francisco for $390 – including a checked bag!

 If the cheapest flight you find doesn’t include a checked bag, be sure to check other airlines with fares $20 or $30 more; they may include a bag, making it cheaper than checking one both ways.